henrik/octopress/source/_posts/2015-07-19-apple-watch-day-58.markdown

 Since I gave up on Fitbit step tracking, I instead count calories (and minutes of exercise, and hours of standing) with the built-in activity tracking on the watch.

 Any such measure will be imperfect, but I do like how the calories map better to real activity than steps do.
 We've had some discussions around our step challenges at work about bike rides or inline skating counting as steps.
 Is it fair?
 Do you get too few?
 Too many?
-And one guy has an electric bike…
+One guy has an electric bike.

 With the calorie counting, your results are a product of accelerometer movement (like step counts), *and* your heart rate.
 And possibly more factors like GPS position.
 So it's likely to be more accurate, and also to credit you for exercise that doesn't move your feet rapidly.